yukatherin/Basset/README.md

 ### Documentation

 Basset is under active development, so don't hesitate to ask for clarifications or additional features, documentation, or tutorials.

-Each first order item should be a page.
-Then each second order item should be a section on the page.
-Ideally, the text here links to that page section.

 - [File specifications](docs/file_specs.md)
   - [BED](docs/file_specs.md#bed)